-We consent to the use in this Registration Statement of Consolidated Stores Corporation on Form S-3 of our report dated February 26, 1996 (March 25, 1996 as to Note on Proposed Acquisition), appearing in the Prospectus, which is part of this Registration Statement and to the reference to us under the headings "Selected Historical Financial Data" and "Experts" in such Prospectus.
+We consent to the use in this Amendment No. 2 to Registration Statement No. 333-2545 of Consolidated Stores Corporation of our report dated February 26, 1996 (March 25, 1996 as to Note on Proposed Acquisition), appearing in the Prospectus, which is part of this Registration Statement and to the reference to us under the headings "Selected Historical Financial Data" and "Experts" in such Prospectus.